DaniilZhilin/Task/README.md

 #SPbSU, Faculty of Applied Mathematics and Control Processes, 2nd semester
 #Daniil Zhilin

-How use in linux read in release
+Read release how to use in Linux.